foxitsoftware/FoxitPDFSDKForWeb-VueJS-Example/README.md

 ## Quickly run the out-of-the-box example for Vue.js

 FoxitPDFSDK for Web provides a boilerplate project for [@vue/cli](https://cli.vuejs.org/guide/) app.
-This example can be found at `../integrations/` inside FoxitPDFSDK for Web package.

 ### Prerequisites